The Muppet Show: Series releases

 The only uncut release of Season 1 on DVD so far is the German DVD release by Buena Vista Home Entertainment Germany in 2010 (which also contains English audio).
 However, the intro and end credit sequences on this release are in German.
-In addition, the Paul Williams episode is missing a scene following "All of Me" wherein Fozzie and Scooter first discuss the "Old Telephone Pole bit".
+Also, the Paul Williams episode is missing a scene following "All of Me" wherein Fozzie and Scooter first discuss the "Old Telephone Pole bit".
 This scene does appear (albeit slightly abridged) in the international release.
-The German version also lacks the song "In My Life" performed by Twiggy, instead substituting it with a performance of "Lean on Me" by German singer Mary Roos.
+The German version also lacks the song "In My Life" performed by Twiggy, instead replacing it with a performance of "Lean on Me" by German singer Mary Roos.

 Streaming

 The Muppet Show was released for streaming on Disney+ on 19 February 2021.
 However, two episodes featuring guests Brooke Shields and Chris Langham are omitted from the streaming service.
 In several European countries, the episode with John Denver is omitted as well.
 A content advisory was attached to several episodes describing "negative depictions and/or mistreatment of people or cultures".